-Trice’s Big Second Half Pushes No. 9 Wisconsin Past Rutgers
+Trice’s big second half sends No. 9 Wisconsin past Rutgers

 Trice scored eight points and assisted on another basket in a 12-0 run that gave Wisconsin a 54-44 lead with 4:19 to go.

+“It was good for him to step up at the right time, which senior point guards — good one’s tend to do,” Wisconsin head coach Greg Gard said.

 The game was a classic Big Ten grinder, with teams locking down defensively.
 Wisconsin (11-3, 5-2 Big Ten) shot 35% from the field, and Rutgers (7-5, 3-5) shot 37%.
-The Badgers were 6 of- 5 from beyond the arc, and the Scarlet Knights were 2 of 19.
+The Badgers were 6 of 25 from beyond the arc, and the Scarlet Knights were 2 of 19.

+“It was the typical, at the RAC rock fight,” Gard said.
+“Physical, tough.
+A lot of grit and determination exhibited tonight.”

 Aleem Ford added 13 points and six rebounds for Wisconsin.
 Brad Davidson had 14 points and six rebounds.